-All concerns regarding children and any disclosures made will be recorded on the LCC proforma "reporting concerns to the DSL".
-This will be done as soon as possible and within 24 hours of the disclosure and then given to the DSL or if not available will be given to the backup DSL's. .
+All concerns regarding children and any disclosures made will be recorded on the school's agreed proforma.
+This will be done as soon as possible and within 24 hours of the disclosure and then given to the DSL or if not available will be given to the backup DSL.
 It is recognised that in some cases the initial reporting to the DSL will be verbal to enable a timely response to the concerns raised.